-Last week a Twitter chat was hosted by Dr. Mary Howard, Jenn Hayhurst and Amy Brennan.
+A while back a Twitter chat was hosted by Dr. Mary Howard, Jenn Hayhurst and Amy Brennan.
 The topic for the evening’s discussion was Accountability vs. Responsibility.
 For me, the subject (and the timing) could not have been more perfect.

 The first question up for discussion in the chat last week: How do you distinguish responsibility from accountability and how does this impact your practices?